High Effort, Low Gain: Fundamental Limits of Active Learning for Linear Dynamical Systems: Preliminaries

-\end{small} To simplify notation we define the Toeplitz matrices \begin{small} \end{small} that can be used to map from the $t$-step noise and input trajectories to corresponding the state trajectory.
-Using \eqref{eq:defToeplitz}, computing the expectation in~\eqref{eq:epsilonTildeReformulated} and writing it in matrix form simplifies to
+These matrices are tightly connected to the controllability of $(A_*, B_*)$, and are commonly used in systems theory to map from the $\tau$-step noise and input trajectories to the corresponding state trajectory.
+Using \eqref{eq:defToeplitz}, computing the expectation in~\eqref{eq:epsilonTildeReformulated} and writing the statement in matrix form simplifies to

 where $U\in\R^{n_u \tau}$ and we introduced the block-diagonal matrices